MicrosoftDocs/OfficeDocs-SharePoint/migration/migration-assessment-scan-list-items-audience-targeting.md

 ## Preparing for Migration

 Leverage the report to understand the audiences that are being used to target list content to users.
-If this functionality is needed after migration to SharePoint Online, plan for the remediation of impacted content.
-This will involve creating new audiences in SharePoint Online environment and fixing the impacted list items post migration.
+If this functionality is needed after migration to SharePoint, plan for the remediation of impacted content.
+This will involve creating new audiences in SharePoint environment and fixing the impacted list items post migration.

 ## Post Migration